 - The Hugh L. McColl Jr. School of Business, established in 1993, offers one of the strongest business/accounting programs in the region

-- Main campus located in Charlotte, NC; three graduate campuses in Raleigh, Durham and Chapel Hill, NC
+- Main campus located in Misenheimer, NC; has a graduate campus in Charlotte

 - Strong international business program